hbghaffar01/custom-web-components/README.md

 ## Project Overview

-The Teralead Web Developer Project is designed to demonstrate a clean and modular approach to building a full-stack application.
+The Project is designed to demonstrate a clean and modular approach to building a full-stack application.
 The backend is implemented with Node.js and Express, featuring authentication, token management, and CRUD operations for products and user data.
 The frontend is built using vanilla JavaScript and web components, mimicking the reusable component structure found in frameworks like Vue and React.

 ## Features